• Home /

 This article provides information about The Decent, Affordable, Safe Housing for All Act, a proposed bill that has not yet been passed into law.
 Please note that details are subject to change as the legislative process continues.

-The DASH Act is a bipartisan, bicameral housing bill introduced in March 2023 in the Senate, and in January 2024 in the House of Representatives.
-The DASH Act includes a $15,000 tax credit for first-time home buyers.
+The DASH Act is a sweeping bipartisan housing market bill that includes a $15,000 tax credit for first-time home buyers.

-The DASH Act is different from the $15,000 First-Time Home Buyer Tax Credit, which was re-introduced as a bill in March 2024; and from the $10,000 First-Time Home Buyer Mortgage Relief Credit President Biden introduced in his 2024 State of the Union address.
+The DASH Act is different from the First-Time Homebuyer Tax Credit Act, which also gives a $15,000 tax credit to first-time home buyers, and the $10,000 First-Time Home Buyer Mortgage Relief Credit introduced in President Biden’s 2024 State of the Union address.

 What Is The DASH Act?

-The DASH Act is a bill introduced by Sen. Ron Wyden in the Senate and Rep. Val Hoyle in the House of Representatives.
+The DASH Act is a bill introduced in the last Congress by Senator Ron Wyden of Oregon in the Senate and Representatives Val Hoyle [D-OR-4] and Salud Carbajal [D-CA-24] in the House.

-The DASH Act creates home construction incentives, directs money to cities for zoning and improvements, and expands homeownership opportunities for first-time buyers.
+The bill creates home construction incentives, directs money to cities for zoning and improvements, and expands homeownership opportunities for first-time buyers.
 It benefits low- and moderate-income households, affordable housing builders, and state and local housing agencies.

 The DASH Act is large, with more than twenty sections.
 Some of its key components include: